cbib/virhunter/README.md

 ## Training your own model

 You can train your own model, for example for a specific host species.
 Before training you need to collect sequence data for training for three reference datasets: _viruses_, _bacteria_ and _host_.
+Examples are provided by running `scripts/download_toy_dataset.sh` that will download `viruses.fasta`, `host.fasta` and `bacteria.fasta` files (real reference datasets should corresond e.g. to the whole genome of the host, all bacteria and all viruses from the NCBI).

 Training requires execution of the following steps:
 - prepare the training dataset for the neural network module from fasta files with `prepare_ds_nn.py`.
 This step splits the reference datasets into fragments of fixed size (specified in the `config.yaml` file, see below)